harlanhaskins/Twitter-Queue-Bot/README.md

 To automatically pull tweets from the queue, run `backend/tweet.py` in a cronjob.
 This will pop the first tweet off of the queue, tweet it using the credentials specified in `backend/credentials.json`, and delete it from the queue if the tweet was posted successfully.

-The credentials JSON file is not included in the repo, but should look something like this:
+The credentials JSON file should look something like this:

 ```json
 {